bloomberg/ts-blank-space/README.md

 ## TSX/JSX

-JSX is not transformed, it will be preserved in the output.
+`.tsx` input will be `.jsx` output because the JSX parts are not transformed, and instead preserved in the output.
+A second tool will be required to transform the JSX.

 By default `ts-blank-space` will parse the file assuming `.ts`.
-If the original file contains JSX syntax then the parsing should be done manually.
+If the original file contains JSX syntax then the [parsing should be done manually](#bring-your-own-ast).
 There is a TSX example in [`valid.test.js`](./tests/valid.test.js).